Mental health care

 Charles George VA Medical Center Psychology Internship Program

 The predoctoral internship program at the Charles George (Asheville, NC) VA Medical Center is accredited by the Commission on Accreditation of the American Psychological Association.
-We are fully accredited until 2022.
+We are fully accredited through 2022 and we have submitted our self-study to the American Psychological Association.
+We are currently scheduled for our site visit in 2024.

 - U.S. citizenship.
 VA is unable to consider applications from anyone who is not currently a U.S. citizen.
 Verification of citizenship is required following selection.
 All interns must complete a Certification of Citizenship in the United States prior to beginning VA training.